Top 12 application performance monitoring tools Using AI and machine learning for APM

 • Difficulty capturing data.
 Many RUM approaches rely on JavaScript code to capture and track user information, which can be challenging as more people use browser technologies that block JavaScript-based tracking.

 • Lack of server visibility.
-RUM tends to look just at the user side of performance and doesn't directly provide visibility into server performance.
+Because RUM tends to look just at the user side of performance, it doesn't directly provide visibility into server performance.
 That's why RUM is often part of APM.

-RUM can be used to monitor any number of user actions on a website.
-Some example actions that RUM can be used to help monitor are the following:
+RUM can be used to track any number of user actions on a website.
+The following are some example actions that RUM tools can help monitor:

 • Page load times.
-Visibility into how fast a page loads for a user -- and perhaps, more importantly, understanding how different parts of the application are loading.
+RUM can provide visibility into how fast a page loads for a user -- and perhaps, more importantly, how different parts of the application are loading.

 • Latency from different locations.
-The ability to determine performance from different geographic locations is an example for how RUM is commonly used.
+The ability to determine performance from different geographic locations is an example of how RUM is commonly used.

 • Browser compatibility and performance.
 Different browsers behave differently, and being able to monitor UX across desktops and mobile browsers is a common use case for RUM.

 • User path tracking.
-For marketing and sales teams looking to help improve user conversion from browser to buyer, the ability to the track the user path is important.
+For teams looking to help improve user conversion from browser to buyer, the ability to track the user's path is important.

 Real user monitoring best practices

-To get the most out of a RUM technology deployment, there are several best practices that organizations should consider, including the following:
+To get the most out of a RUM technology deployment, there are several best practices that organizations should consider:

 • Identify key performance indicators (KPIs).
 A RUM tool can provide different metrics on usability and performance.
-It's important for organizations to identify what metrics are the most important to emphasize and track.
+Organizations should identify which metrics to emphasize and track.
 KPIs should also align with business goals.

 • Integrate with DevOps processes.
 The ability to capture relevant information about user activity requires code to be injected into an application.
 Having a plan to properly integrate RUM with DevOps processes to make that possible is key.